Two gangs fight over a medieval village in Japan. But, the villagers...

-He grasped the long loose hair, lifted the head, and spitting into its face, said, “I’ll feed you to the crows.”
+He grasped the long loose hair, lifted the head, and spat into its face.
+“I’ll feed you to the crows.”
 As he headed back to the yard, the sounds of battle diminished and ceased.
 Wondering if he needed to fight again, he entered the room opening out into the yard.

 The battle was over.
 Fox and Sugi, spattered with blood, stood alone and together.
 They turned to look at the victor holding the head of the slain.
-“Damn!” spoke Sugi.
-“You win, Fox.”
+Sugi cursed, “Damn!
+I lost.”

-Horseface, utterly exhausted, could only look at the two smiling men.
+Horseface, utterly exhausted, could only look at the two smirking men.
 Finally, it sunk through.
 “You tricked us.
 You tricked both of us into fighting.”

 A spear flew into Horseface’s chest, toppling him over flat on his back, and pinning him to the floor.
 Scorpion’s head, released, hit the wall and bounced back against Horseface’s body.
 Sugi went to retrieve his spear.
 Pulling it out, he saw Horseface and Scorpion staring into each other’s dead eyes.

-He joined Fox and asked, “How did you know Horseface would win?”
+He joined Fox.
+“How did you know Horseface would win?”

 Fox put his arm on Sugi’s shoulder and confessed, “I knew something you didn’t.”
 As they walked through the carnage he told him of the man bound and gagged in the entrance of the house, and advised him on the art of gambling.

 They walked through the gate and into the street, parting the crowd that had gathered.
-Fox asked Sugi, “Shall we go to the village to collect our reward?”
+Fox turned to Sugi.
+“Shall we go to the village to collect our reward?”

-Sugi scratched his stomach and answered, “Hell, yeah.
+Sugi scratched his stomach.
+“Hell, yeah.
 We earned it... but maybe I should go alone.
 You terrorized them.”

-Fox smiled, for he didn't completely trust Sugi, and said, “I’m sure they’ll see I’m really a gentle soul.”
+Fox smiled, for he didn't completely trust Sugi.
+“I’m sure they’ll see I’m really a gentle soul.”